ceford/cefjdemos-data-jdm-help/articles/fr/articles/articles-featured.md

 - **Statut**.
 Status of article.
 Hover icon for informations.
 - **Titre**.
 The title of the article.
 Edit the article by clicking on the Title.
 - **Accès**.
-The viewing [Access Level](https://docs.joomla.org/Help4.x:Users:_Viewing_Access_Levels/en "Help4.x:Users: Viewing Access Levels/en")
-  for this article.
+The viewing Access level  for this article.
 - **Auteur**.
 Name of the User who created this article.
 - **Association**.
 Shows the associated articles.
 Click on the Language Code to open the article.
-[Multilingual only.](https://docs.joomla.org/Help4.x:Multilingual_Associations/en "Help4.x:Multilingual Associations/en")
+Multilingual only.
 - **Langue**.
 Articles language, default is 'All'.
 - **Date de création**.
 The date this article was created.
 - **Clics**.
 The number of times an article has been viewed.